 Day 3.
 Motueka to Kaiteriteri (17km)

-It’s a short day today, so you will have time to enjoy the beach at Kaiteriteri.
-And it’s “honesty box” country so expect some fresh fruit (in season) including apples, pears, nashi, grapes, feijoas, citrus and melons.
+It’s a short day today, so you will have time to enjoy the beach at Kaiteriteri or book a half day trip in the Abel Tasman National Park.
+This section of the trail is “honesty box” country so expect some fresh fruit (in season) including apples, pears, nashi, grapes, feijoas, citrus and melons.
 Leaving Motueka the trail heads to Riwaka, a cute little village that is home to a great cafe and a craft brewery – so plan to stop there!
 After leaving Riwaka there is a section that goes right through a kiwifruit orchard before the trail rejoins the coast.
 The trail then climbs and drops beside the road for a section before ducking into the Kaiteriteri Mountain Bike Park.
 This last section of 3.2 km, takes the Easy Rider Trail through the park.
 The surface is smooth and it is not technical but you might want to take it very gently as there are some tight corners.
 As the trail winds down through bush and pine trees you will soon get the first glimpse of your destination – the golden shores of Kaiteriteri Beach.
 The beach here is the departure point for boats travelling into the Abel Tasman National Park.

 Day 4.
 Kaiteriteri to Mapua (43.5km)